The 'Target Effect' is real and you're probably a victim of it

 The store is designed and organized in a way to make it as easy as possible for shoppers to find what they're looking for -- and be enticed by other items not on their lists.
 Displays are strategically placed in groups so shoppers will purchase several things, not just one.

 "It's science about people's motivation, their perception, their needs, sometimes their insecurities," said psychologist Moe Gelbart.
-"They're reading our minds and their sometimes reading our minds better than we are."
+"They're reading our minds and they're sometimes reading our minds better than we are."

 Experts say the "Target effect" taps into consumers' desire for a deal, and "gives you the perception you're getting a bargain -- something is $9.99 versus $10," Gelbart said.